Robo Shankar: Career

 Shankar was born in Madurai on 24 December 1978.
 He earned the name Robo Shankar after performing robot dances in village shows.
 He was a mimicry artist and initially performed on Kalakka Povathu Yaaru? and the 'Siricha Pochu' segment of Athu Ithu Ethu.
 He was offered by Gokul a role in Rowthiram (2011); however, many of his scenes were edited out from the film barring a song appearance.

 Gokul again cast him in a role, Idharkuthane Aasaipattai Balakumara (2013), which gave him a break as an actor.
 After doing small roles in Yaaruda Mahesh and Kappal, Balaji Mohan cast Shankar in Vaayai Moodi Pesavum (2014).
 He portrayed a negative character in Touring Talkies (2015).
 He then acted in Maari (2015), where his performance was mentioned by critics that he "deserves a special mention" and "steals the show with his unique one-liners and body language".
 His performance as an MLA who undergoes a coma in Velainu Vandhutta Vellaikaaran (2016) was well received with critics describing his performance as "a scream" and "the most show-stopping, laugh-till-you-cry — and yes, BP-reducing — comedy stretch of the year".

 Personal life

 Shankar's daughter Indraja Shankar made her acting debut in Bigil, as one of the women football players and also a castaway in Zee Tamil's Survivor show.
-His wife Priyanka Shankar made her acting debut with Kanni Maadam (2020), for which he worked as a playback singer.
+His wife Priyanka Shankar is also an actor and playback singer.
 In 2023, several netizens expressed concern after he lost extra weight due to jaundice while on his weight loss journey.